NagyD/SDLPoP/doc/Readme.txt

 * page up or up+right: jump right
 You can also use the numeric keypad.

+The keyboard controls can be redefined in the pause menu.

 Gamepad equivalents:
 * D-Pad: arrows
 * Joystick: left/right (for all-directional joystick movement, set joystick_only_horizontal to false in SDLPoP.ini)